-In addition, the Yellow Roadway board of directors considered a number of other factors in reaching its decision to approve the merger agreement.
-See "The Merger-Yellow Roadway's Reasons for the Merger" for a more detailed discussion of certain factors the Yellow Roadway board considered in reaching its decision to approve the merger agreement.
-The USF board of directors also considered a number of other factors in reaching its decision to approve the merger agreement, including the amount and form of the consideration that USF's stockholders will receive and in particular that the value of the merger consideration as of the last trading day prior to the announcement of the merger and the last trading day prior to news reports of merger discussions represented substantial premiums to the recent trading prices of USF common stock.
-See "The Merger-USF's Reasons for the Merger" for a more detailed discussion of certain factors the USF board considered in reaching its decision to approve the merger agreement.
+A2: See the discussions beginning on pages 44 and 55 of this proxy statement/prospectus for a discussion of the reasons why the USF board of directors reached its decisions to approve the original merger agreement and the amended merger agreement.
+The USF board of directors considered a number of factors in reaching both decisions, including, in each case, the amount and form of the consideration that USF's stockholders would receive pursuant to the applicable merger agreement and, in particular, that the value of the merger consideration as of the last trading day prior to the announcement of the original merger and the last trading day prior to February news reports of merger discussions represented substantial premiums to the recent trading prices of USF common stock.

-Q3: What will happen in the merger?
+Q3: What will happen in the amended merger?

-A3: The proposed merger will combine the businesses of Yellow Roadway and USF.
-As a result of the merger, USF will merge into a Yellow Roadway subsidiary, and Yellow Roadway will continue as a public company.
-USF stockholders will receive, in the aggregate, approximately \$639 million in cash (based on the number of USF shares outstanding as of February 27, 2005) and approximately 12.8 million shares of Yellow Roadway common stock, which shares represent approximately 20.7% of the shares of Yellow Roadway common stock outstanding immediately after the merger.
-The merger agreement is attached to this joint proxy statement/prospectus as Annex A. You should read the merger agreement carefully in its entirety.
-The merger agreement is the legal document setting forth the parties' rights with respect to the merger.
+A3: The amended merger will combine the businesses of Yellow Roadway and USF.
+Pursuant to the terms of the amended merger agreement, a subsidiary of Yellow Roadway will merge with and into USF, with USF as the surviving entity.
+As a result of the amended merger, USF will become a wholly owned subsidiary of Yellow Roadway and Yellow Roadway will continue as a public company.
+Based on the number of USF shares outstanding on May 2, 2005, in connection with the merger, USF stockholders will receive, in the aggregate, approximately \$835 million in cash and approximately 9 million shares of Yellow Roadway common stock, which shares are expected to represent approximately 15.6% of the shares of Yellow Roadway common stock outstanding immediately after the merger.
+The amended merger agreement is attached to this proxy statement/prospectus as Annex A. You should read the amended merger agreement carefully in its entirety.
+The amended merger agreement is the legal document setting forth the parties' rights with respect to the amended merger.